Skip to content

 A serene pool setting before the crowds arrive.

 As far as pool depth, all the pools at the Boardwalk are approximately 5′ (feet) at their deepest point.
 The Luna Park Pool has lifeguards and attendants when the pool is open.
-However, the two quiet pools are not staffed nor have lifeguards.
+However, the two quiet pools are not staffed nor do they have lifeguards.
 The quiet pools are usually available between 7:00 a.m. and 11:00 p.m.

 the pool depth s printed on the edge of the pool